kayak/redux-data-model/docs/docs/tutorial.md

 }
 ```

 It doesn't have access to the counter [model] yet, so let's do that.
-Since react-resux uses [redux], we could just
+Since redux-data-model uses [redux], we could just
 use the [connect] high order component ([HOC]) like:

 ```javascript